 This will make you smack your forehead if you haven't purchased a home yet...
 The median existing home price in Ada County has risen over 100% in the last 7 years!
 If you had purchased at the bottom of the market and timed it perfectly, a median priced home would have added well over a hundred thousand dollars to your net worth since then.
 It's not too late- prices are still rising.

 The #1 reason to buy a home now is low mortgage interest rates.
-Rates are not far from the all-time low, making this a once-in-a-lifetime opportunity to lock in low payments and qualify for more home.
+Rates are near all-time lows, making this a once-in-a-lifetime opportunity to lock in low payments and qualify for more home.
 It can't last forever.
 Don't miss this opportunity!

 Do you qualify?
 Don't guess.
 KNOW.
 Call me 866-3481 and I will refer you to proven local lenders.

 How Much Money You Need to Buy a Home

 Qualifying for a loan has gotten easier and there are zero/low-down payment programs available again.
 Cash required depends on the financing program you qualify for.
-You'll need the normal $1000 earnest money deposit to make an offer on a home, which will be credited toward closing.
+You need at least $1000 earnest money deposit to make an offer on a home, which will be credited toward closing.
 Typical buyer closing costs with a loan are about 3% of the purchase price, including reserves for taxes and insurance.
 Sellers can pay buyer closing costs, but it's not easy to work into the deal in this hot market.

 Now let's cover down payments for various loan programs: